huzaifakhan0308/vet_clinic/README.md

 ### Setup

-Clone the repo and run the sql files.
+Clone this repo by copying https://github.com/huzaifakhan0308/vet_clinic.git and run the sql files.

 ### Install